hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

 ### Missing value imputation

-- As already mentioned, the first problem is that we need to compute the missing values in the keyword-time matrix of click data and conversion data.
+- As already mentioned, the first problem is that I need to compute the missing values in the keyword-time matrix of click data and conversion data.
 - This can be tackled by collaborative filtering.
 The technique is well-known for recommender system and is implemented in Spark machine learning library.
 The actual algorithm running in the backend is alternating least square ALS.
 - In particular, I will be working on a keyword-time matrix